Skip to content

 # 2. Create a section if you need one beyond the default course layout.

-py-moodle sections create 2 --name "Getting Started"
+python-moodle sections create 2 --name "Getting Started"

 # 3. Add a welcome label to the first section.

-py-moodle modules add label \
+python-moodle modules add label \

 --course-id 2 \